openml-labs/gama/paper/paper.md

 # Summary

-Machine learning is a technique to automatically learn models from data.
-Those models are used today in many real world applications, from detecting fraudulent transactions to recommending movies to driving cars autonomously.
+Successful machine learning applications hinge on a plethora of design decisions, which require extensive experience and relentless empirical evaluation.
-To create a successful model with machine learning, an expert has to pick the right algorithms to use, as well as do fine-tuning in the form of hyperparameter optimization.
+To train a successful model, one has to decide which algorithms to use, how to preprocess the data, and how to tune any hyperparameters that influence the final model.
 In recent years an active field of research has developed around automating this process of algorithm selection and hyperparameter optimization in the context of machine learning.
 This field is often called AutoML (Automated Machine Learning), and an AutoML system is able to automatically create a good machine learning pipeline from data.
 Its usefulness is twofold.